-NOTE: Adjust the screen resolution of the external device, especially if you choose the "Extend" option.
-Go to Start > Control Panel > Appearance and Personalization > Adjust screen resolution for best results.
+NOTE: For best results, especially if you choose the "Extend" option, increase the screen resolution of the external device as follows.
+Go to Start > Control Panel > Appearance and Personalization > Display > Adjust screen resolution.

 Setting up HDMI audio

 HDMI is the only video interface that supports high-definition video and audio.
 After you connect an HDMI TV to the computer, you can then turn on HDMI audio by following these steps: